Esri/hub.js/docs/src/guides/advanced/metrics.md

 ### Static Value Metrics

-As the name implies this is a static value defined for the entity.
+As the name implies this is a static value.
+Many times organizations will want to use a static value to ensure their numbers match "official" numbers.

 ```typescript
 const exampleStaticValue: IMetric = {